 My road to publication still took many detours—my life took detours: a total personal life change, a move to a new state.
 Periods of intense grief for a lost life and an inability to be productive nearly buried me, but as in the past, I picked myself up and began again.

 The next few years brought ups and downs: contracts voided when a publisher’s line closed, publishers shutting their doors, royalties lost, agents retiring.
 Some successes which brought pride and renewed my determination.
-A reputable publisher released by book in hard cover, complete with a four-figure advance, and another bought the paperback rights, again offering a four-figure advance.
+A reputable publisher released my book in hard cover, complete with a nice advance, and another bought the paperback rights, again offering an advance.